Hayward black hole heat engine efficiency in anti-de Sitter space: The HAdS BH heat engine and BAdS BH heat engine

+In this section, we will compare the HAdS BH and BAdS BH in terms of heat engine efficiency.
+In \cite{55}, the BAdS BH is defined as the heat engine.
+The BAdS BH heat engine efficiency is obtained, and the functional image between the efficiency $\eta$ and entropy/pressure is plotted.
+The BAdS BH heat engine efficiency is given by \cite{55}

+Taking the $P_{1}=4, P_{4}=1, S_{1}=1, S_{2}=4, q=1$, the heat engine efficiency of the HAdS BH is higher than that of the BAdS BH according to equations (\ref{18}) and (\ref{20}).
+And, we can get the relationship between them, i.e.

+Moreover, the relation between the BAdS BH heat engine efficiency and entropy $S_{2}$ is plotted in figure 5.

-In Figs.(\ref{fig6}) and (\ref{fig7}), the Bardeen-AdS black hole heat engine efficiency monotonously increases with $S_{2}$ for all values of $q$, it is means that the increase in volume difference between small black hole ($V_{1}$) and large black hole ($V_{2}$) also increases the efficiency, this is the same as the Hayward-AdS black hole is present, and it is efficiency is also saturated when $S_{2}$ reaches a certain value.
-The change form of $\frac{\eta}{\eta_{c}}$ and $S_{2}$ is also related to the size of $q$.
+It is shown that the BAdS BH heat engine efficiency monotonously increases with $S_{2}$ for different values of $q$, in which the increase in volume difference between small BH ($V_{1}$) and large BH ($V_{2}$) also increases the efficiency.
+The change form of $K-S_{2}$ is also related to the size of $q$, this ratio is also saturated when $S_{2}$ reaches a specific value.

-The efficiency on pressure $P_{1}$, which is shown in Figs.(\ref{fig8}) and (\ref{fig9}), the two graphs also show that the efficiency increases gradually with the increase of pressure, and finally approaches the maximum efficiency.
-At the same time, one can found charge affects the growth rate of efficiency.
+The relation between the BAdS BH heat engine efficiency and pressure is shown in figure 6.
+It is means that the heat engine efficiency increase monotonically with the pressure increase, and finally approaches the maximum efficiency.

-By comparing Figs.(\ref{fig2}) and (\ref{fig6}), (\ref{fig3}) and (\ref{fig7}), we find that the efficiency of the Bardeen-AdS black hole increases with the increase of entropy, and with the increase of $q$, the growth trend of efficiency gradually slows down.
-However, compared with the Bardeen-AdS black hole, the efficiency of the Hayward-AdS black hole with entropy is different, When $q$ is zero or small enough, the efficiency increases monotonously with the increase of entropy, but when the $q$ increases gradually, the efficiency decreases gradually within a certain range of entropy.
-When the entropy increases to a certain boundary point, the efficiency increases with the increase of entropy, and finally tends to a stable value.

-In Figs.(\ref{fig4}) and (\ref{fig8}), (\ref{fig5}) and (\ref{fig9}), the relationship between $\eta$ and pressure $P_{1}$ is described, we can see that the thermal efficiency of the Bardeen-AdS black hole increases with the increase of pressure, and the change rate of $\eta$ slows down with the increase of $q$.
-For the Hayward-AdS black hole, with the increase of pressure, the efficiency increases gradually, and tends to reach a stable maximum efficiency.
-But unlike the Bardeen-AdS black hole, the higher $q$, the lower the maximum heat engine efficiency.